Find the Right Opportunities for You.

 Targeted resources will be key to finding an internship that’s right for you.
 Review our Internship Search Resources to find opportunities that match your interests, skills, and professional values.

-Whether you know exactly what you want for your professional life or you're still exploring multiple career paths, these Job Search Resources and recommendations are sure to help you focus on next steps.
-Take a look at various events and workshops, industry and occupation guides, and job posting databases targeted to the needs and interests of MIT students.
+Whether you know exactly what you want for your professional life or you're still exploring multiple career paths, these Job Search Resources and recommendations are sure to help you find job opportunities.